- No elements found. Consider changing the search query.

-Last year, following the diagnosis of the first case, first measures were taken concerning schools.
-The Ministry of National Education announced that education was suspended from 16 March and distant education started by 23 March 2020.
+Last year, following the diagnosis of the first case, the first measures were taken concerning schools.
+The Ministry of National Education announced that education was suspended from 16 March and distance education started by 23 March 2020.
 Since then, distance education has been predominantly conducted in schools.
 With the decrease in the number of Covid-19 cases, from time to time, face to face education was implemented in various age groups.
-Currently, with the ‘New Controlled Normalization,’ in the low and medium risk provinces, the education will be conducted face to face.
-In the high and very high risk provinces, face to face education is provided in kindergartens, primary schools and for the 8th and 12th grade students.
-In these provinces, the secondary schools will continue distant education and the high school students will participate in the face to face examinations this week.
+With the ‘New Controlled Normalization,’ in the low and medium risk provinces, the education will be conducted face to face.
+In the high and very high-risk provinces, face to face education is provided in kindergartens, primary schools and for the 8th and 12th-grade students.
+In these provinces, the secondary schools will continue distance education, and the high school students will participate in the face to face examinations this week.

-The Ministry of Health published a list of groups, covering some occupations and sectors that will be vaccinated for Covid-19.
-According to the list published in the website of the Ministry of Health, these groups have been decided as follows:
+The Ministry of Health published a list of groups covering some occupations and sectors that will be vaccinated for Covid-19.
+According to the list published on the website of the Ministry of Health, these groups have been decided as follows:

 In the 1st phase:

-A. Those who are working in medical institutions (public, private, university, foundation, etc. faculties of medicine and faculties of dentistry, including trainees), those working in all public, private pharmacies, including pharmacists and assistants.
+A. Those working in medical institutions (public, private, university, foundation, etc. faculties of medicine and faculties of dentistry, including trainees), those working in all public, private pharmacies, including pharmacists and assistants.

-B. Those who are residing or working in care centres for the elderly and the handicapped and in protection centres.
+B. Those residing or working in care centres for the elderly and the disabled and in protection centres.